SoundScapeRenderer/ssr/doc/manual/renderers.rst

 The Ambisonics Amplitude Panning (AAP) renderer does very simple Ambisonics rendering.
-It does amplitude panning by simultaneously using all loudspeakers which are not subwoofers to reproduce a virtual source (contrary to the VBAP renderer which uses only two loudspeakers at a time).
+It does amplitude panning by simultaneously using all loudspeakers that are not subwoofers to reproduce a virtual source (contrary to the VBAP renderer which uses only two loudspeakers at a time).
 Note that the loudspeakers should ideally be arranged on a circle and the reference should be the center of the circle.
-The renderer checks for that and applies delays and amplitude corrections to all loudspeakers which are closer to the reference than the farthest.
+The renderer checks for that and applies delays and amplitude corrections to all loudspeakers that are closer to the reference than the farthest.
 This also includes subwoofers.
 If you do not want close loudspeakers to be delayed, then simply specify their location in the same direction like its actual position but at a larger distance from the reference.
 Then